azavadil/portfolio/Arbitrage/README.md

 arbitrage.py pulls live data from Yahoo finance and finds foriegn currency arbitrages.
 Because the Yahoo data isn't realistic arbritrage.py typically finds circular arbitrage opportunties(e.g. USD->EUR->USD).
 I've included test cases that demonstrate the more interesting case of finding triangular arbitrage opportunities(e.g. USD->EUR->JPY->USD).

-The programs can be run from the command line.
+The program can be run from the command line.
 To see a live run, download the file and navigate to the directory where the file is saved, and enter the command:

 >$python arbitrage.py